 - Fiberglass, vinyl, or wood frame

-- Installation by an experienced professional to ensure a tight fit
+- Professional installation to ensure a tight fit

-Sliding glass doors offer better energy efficiency than French doors, but you’ll need to keep a close eye on the seals, especially if the door receives a lot of use.
-The friction from sliding the door open and closed can cause the seals to wear down over the years, which decreases the door’s efficiency.
+Sliding glass doors offer better energy efficiency than French doors.
+Keep a close eye on the seals, especially if the door receives a lot of use.
+The friction from sliding the door open and closed can cause the seals to wear down over the years.
+Worn seals decrease the door’s efficiency.

-Energy-efficient French doors are available, of course, but the fact that both panels open (as opposed to just one in a sliding door) means that their efficiency rating will be slightly lower than that of a sliding patio door.
+You can find energy-efficient French doors, of course.
+Because both doors open (as opposed to just one in a sliding door), their efficiency rating will be slightly lower than a sliding door.
 Replace any failing seals on your French doors promptly to reduce air leaks.

 How to Read an ENERGY STAR Label

 When you buy new windows and doors, keep an eye out for options that carry the ENERGY STAR label.
-These products are known to reduce energy costs by 12 percent, on average, over their traditional counterparts.
+ENERGY STAR products reduce energy costs by an average of 12 percent over their traditional counterparts.

-ENERGY STAR is a government program responsible for identifying energy-efficient products available for consumers, and its label ensures that the windows and doors you are buying are truly energy efficient.
+ENERGY STAR is a government program that identifies energy-efficient products for consumers.
+The ENERGY STAR label ensures that the windows and doors you are buying are truly energy efficient.